sbabic/swupdate/doc/source/sw-description.rst

 User can add further fields using the dot separator, but they are not considered for version comparison.
 SWUpdate will check if a version number is set according to this rule, and fallback to semantic version if fails.
-The version is converted in a 64 bit number (each field is 16 bit) and compare with the running version of the same artifact.
+The version is converted in a 64-bit number (each field is 16 bit) and compare with the running version of the same artifact.

 Please consider that, because additional fields are descriptive only, for the